Q: What are the advantages of attending Calvary Chapel Middle School?

 - Your child will be challenged by a strong academic curriculum that is vertically aligned from kindergarten through 12th grade.
 Our grade level teachers meet regularly to make sure that each student is being taught the necessary curriculum to make sure they are ready for the next level and beyond.

-- Your child will be surrounded by a Christian environment that is open and sincere in its adherence to God’s Word and its desire to live for and please God.
+- CCMS is sincere in its adherence to God’s Word and its desire to live for and please God.

 - Your child will learn from teachers that love their students, teach them academically, and model for them what a real Christian looks like.